jimmyers747/public/REST-API-Simplified.md

 ---
 ## Executive Summary
 - This API is a replacement for the `/redfish/v1` API implemented by Stingray.
-- All URIs defined below will be relative to a versioned root path that is yet to be determined but should be something like `/rapi/v2`.
+- All URIs defined below are relative to the root path `/rapi/v1`.
 - Initial versions will (obviously) contain a subset of the API as development proceeds.
 The **Released In** tag should be populated with a version number as each URI is implemented.
 - Implementation priority...
     - [/time](#uri---time)